Published 15/04/2025, Edited 29/04/2025

 7: Reforming the system in a way that would enable our Prime Minister or the Parliament to tax billionaires and mega corporations and tell them what to do instead of the other way around.

-8: Construction of agricultural levees in areas prone to extreme flooding with the free prior and informed consent of local Traditional Owners
+8: Construction of agricultural levees in areas prone to extreme flooding with the free prior and informed consent of local Indigenous and Torres Strait Islander People

 9: Establishment of a "Mydemocracy" portal in mygov which integrates